FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </div>
 </div>

 Ironically enough, almost everything about this Mega Pyroar team felt great *except* for the Mega Pyroar aspect.
 Sure, it was **extremely fast** and was able to **stack a lot of damage multipliers** to really power though a lot of teams...
-But it resulted in a **one-dimensional, all-in strategy** which was so **clearly telegraphed on Team Preview**, that I ultimately felt like I was giving my opponent way more information about my plan that I was able to glean about theirs.
+But it resulted in a **one-dimensional, all-in strategy** which was so **clearly telegraphed on Team Preview**, that I ultimately felt like **I was giving my opponent way more information** about my plan that I was able to glean about theirs.
 And that's not a very fun way to play, in my opinion!

-Besides the Mega Pyroar, This team also had a setup-based Mega Floette running Calm Mind, However, I did not feel that the rest of the pieces on the team were coherent in helping support her, with no redirection or healing to speak of to facilitate actually clicking Calm Mind in the first place.
-So, at the end of the day, while the Trick Room core of Incineroar, Farigiraf, Torkoal and Vileplume felt rather strong, the fast mode felt severely lacking.
+Besides the Mega Pyroar, this team also had a Mega Floette running the Calm Mind set.
+However, **the rest of the team was not coherent in helping protect her** while she set up, as there was no redirection or healing available to protect her.

+Also, notably, **neither of these Megas felt particularly usable inside the Trick Room mode**.
+Let's put a pin in that and come back to it later.

+With things as they were, **the team really struggled in to almost everything**.
+Wolfey was able to make it work, but I don't have the same level of game sense as the World Champ. **I needed to restructure the team to work for my skill level**.

+Let's examine some matchups, at least as far as I understood them:
-The matchups into opposing weather archetypes also left a lot to be desired, with the team's Megas doing me few favors in that department.
-Against Rain lineups, I basically had no recourse but to continually jockey for weather control, while trying to get the most out of Mega Floette.
-Vileplume, meanwhile, was stretched far too thin, being my only defensive switch-in against Water-type damage, my primary source of Grass-type damage, and my primary form of speed control with Sleep Powder.
-If I matched against another Sun lineup, god help me, that was somehow even worse; five of the six members of the team, including *both* Megas, were walled by literally any rival Fire-type.
-And Sand?
-I don't even want to *think* about Sand.
+- Against Rain, I basically had no recourse but to continually jockey for weather control, taking a lot of damage as I repositioned, all while trying to get the most out of Mega Floette.
+Vileplume, meanwhile, was stretched far too thin, being my only defensive switch-in against Water-type damage, my primary source of Grass-type damage, and my fastest form of speed control with Sleep Powder.
+- Against Sun, god help me, that was somehow even worse; five of the six members of the team, including *both* Megas, were walled by literally any rival Fire-type.
+Granted, our Fire-types walled their Fire-types back, but other teams usually had a bit more type diveristy to work with from an offensive perspective.
+- Against Sand, uh...
+Hm...

 <hr class="hr-half">